3. Introduction to the ESP32

 Why is the ESP32 a good option for Arduino makers?

-What makes the ESP32 a very good choice for people that are familiar with the Arduino is the software.
+What makes the ESP32 an excellent choice for people that are familiar with the Arduino is the software.

 - We can use the Arduino IDE as the development environment.